Skip to main content

 • Method called: Dashboard.setPDGPolicy(PDGPolicy).

-• Caller must have the DEFAULT_ADMIN_ROLE role.
+• Caller must have the DEFAULT_ADMIN_ROLE role (or be its admin).

 PDG Policies: